-The Honorable Christopher “Chris” Carney is a Senior Fellow in the Foreign Policy Research Institute’s Program on National Security.
+The Honorable Christopher “Chris” Carney was formerly a Senior Fellow in the Foreign Policy Research Institute’s Program on National Security.
 Most recently he served as a member of the nine-person Military Compensation and Retirement Modernization Commission, and was a Member of the United States Congress from 2007-2011 representing Pennsylvania’s 10th congressional district.
 As a member of the Homeland Security Committee he was appointed as the Chairman of the Management, Investigations, and Oversight Subcommittee as a freshman legislator.
 In that capacity he reviewed DHS operations, plans, and its future direction.
 In particular, Chris had a direct role in guiding and developing DHS’ first QHSR (Quadrennial Homeland Security Review), and provided oversight on DHS’ $45B budget.

 Moreover, as the second-ranking member of the Subcommittee on Intelligence, Information Sharing, and Terrorism Risk Assessment Chris had the opportunity to work with DHS and NCTC to develop policies pertaining to international as well as domestic terrorism.
 Chris was instrumental in helping DHS create and sustain Regional Fusion Centers to help state and local law enforcement officials have a more active role in homeland security.
 These fusion centers are a “push-pull” system of integrated intelligence sharing that keep the local officials apprised of national-level threats, and keep national decision makers aware of local and regional threats.